ZhiangChen/virtual_shake_robot_pybullet/README.md

 ```
 ros2 run virtual_shake_robot_pybullet pbr_loader.py box
 ```

-Both the properties for the mesh file and box are calucalted accurately the tutorial for calculating them from Fusion360 is present in [Inertia.md](docs/Inertia.md).
-Please refer that if you have any doubt for calculating the inetia values accurately for the mesh file(.obj).
+For more details on calculating inertia for mesh files, refer to [Inertia.md](docs/Inertia.md).

 ![Pbr mesh file on pedestal](docs/pbr.png)

 ## Running the Experiment in Different Modes

-We have four distinct experiment modes that can be triggered by setting the motion_mode parameter.
-These modes dictate how the pedestal behaves during the experiment:
+There are four distinct experiment modes, which can be triggered by setting the motion_mode parameter.

 Single Cosine Mode: This mode applies a single cosine motion based on provided A and F values and is the default mode.